kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 According to <a href="http://bugs.jquery.com/ticket/11010" target="blank">a ticket in jQuery's bug tracker</a>, these things are happening because implementing Promise as per the spec would cause breaking changes in jQuery.
 It would break things to the point that things other than Promises wouldn't work.

 There is much more to Promises than what's being discussed here.
-Domenic Denicola, a very active member of the Promises community, has written <a href="https://gist.github.com/domenic/3889970" target="blank">an excellent Promises post on GitHub</a> that explains them even further.
+Domenic Denicola, a very active member of the Promises community, has written <a href="https://gist.github.com/Domenici/3889970" target="blank">an excellent Promises post on GitHub</a> that explains them even further.

 Also, Forbes Lindesay has written <a href="https://www.promisejs.org/" target="blank">an excellent walk-through on Promises</a>.
 Really good for beginners.

 <a name="deffered-methods"></a>
 <h4 class="h4-guide">Use Deffered methods with jqXHR</h4>
-Because jqXHR is part of jQuery Deffereds, it has access to all of Deffered's methods.
+Because jqXHR is part of jQuery Deferreds, it has access to all of Deferreds methods.
 The four most commonly-used methods are:

 1. `done`
 2. `fail`